Financials at Your Fingertips: Crafting the Right Credit Request

 Dear [Counterparty Name],

-As part of our routine credit assessment process, we kindly request your most recent financial statements.
-Please rest assured that all information provided will be treated with the utmost confidentiality.
-Specifically, we would appreciate it if you could share the following documents:
+As part of our routine credit review, we kindly request your most recent financial statements.
+All information provided will be treated with the utmost confidentiality.

 Income Statement